 • The Crown and Shadow series stick have a larger variety of length options.

-Yes we can customise sticks.
-We are the only big brand that manufacture are our sticks, so we can offer far more than has ever been possible in terms of customisation.
-Please visit our Crown custom page to get inspiration and to email us with you own stick ideas.
+Yes, we can customise any stick.
+We are the only big brand that manufacture are our own sticks, so we can offer far more than has ever been possible in terms of customisation.
+Please visit our Crown custom page to get inspiration and email us with your own stick ideas.